Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Introduction

 Motivated by relative pose estimation, this paper inspects the general issue of instability in minimal problems in multiview geometry.
-We develop a general framework that connects the conditioning of world scene configurations to the condition number of the inverse of the Jacobian matrix of the forward map, and we relate this to the image data directly (Section~\ref{sec:examples}).
+We develop a broadly applicable framework that connects the conditioning of world scene configurations to the condition number of the inverse of the Jacobian matrix of the forward map, and relate this directly to the image data (Section~\ref{sec:examples}).
 Applying the framework, we give condition number formulas for the $5$-point and $7$-point minimal problems (Propositions~\ref{prop:formula-E} and~\ref{prop:formula-F}).
-Further, we characterize when the condition number is infinite for the $5$- and $7$-point minimal problems, both in terms of the world scene (Theorems~\ref{thm:illposed-world} and~\ref{thm:F-ill-posed-world}) and image data (Theorems~\ref{thm:image-E} and~\ref{thm:F-image}).
+Further, we characterize when the condition number is infinite for the $5$- and $7$-point minimal problems, in terms of the world scene (Theorems~\ref{thm:illposed-world} and~\ref{thm:F-ill-posed-world}) and image data (Theorems~\ref{thm:image-E} and~\ref{thm:F-image}).